tudelaemmanuel/prinit/README.md

 And you will have the same result as before!

 _**There is a template folder with subfolders, these subfolders are the project_types, you can modify them as you please and/or add new ones.**_

+# templates

+_templates_ is the folder where templates folders are stored (cpp, c, etc...).

+- You can rename these folders as you please
+- You can modify their content (add files, modify files, etc...)
+- You can create new folders

+Everything is done automatically !